 Est. between 33,000 to 39,000*

-Perhaps the most important statistic for career seekers is the demand for pet groomer and bather employees.
-Every grooming employer knows there is shortage of skilled employees.
+Perhaps the most important statistic for career seekers is the demand for pet groomers and bather employees.
+Every grooming employer knows there is a shortage of skilled employees.
 In fact, the shortage is chronic and goes back at least 55 years.
-It is so characteristic of our industry it seems normal.
+It is so characteristic of our industry that it seems normal.
 We can offer some proof.
-Since 1997 we’ve published more than 400,000 help wanted ads at PetGroomer.com.
+Since 1997 we’ve published more than 400,000 help-wanted ads at PetGroomer.com.

-The demand for pet grooming services remains strong in 2017 is most regions of the U.S. There is potential for modest growth.
+The demand for pet grooming services remains strong in 2017 in most regions of the U.S. There is potential for modest growth.
 However, formal statistics focused on grooming demand are exceedingly rare.
 There are no polls that accurately measure the demographics for grooming demand.
 Here’s what we can tell you.
-Statistically there are between 3,000 to 4,000 dogs and cats for every grooming business in the U.S. Less than 1% of all grooming businesses have regularly scheduling clienteles serving 2,000 or more dogs and cats.
+Statistically, there are between 3,000 to 4,000 dogs and cats for every grooming business in the U.S. Less than 1% of all grooming businesses have regularly scheduled clientele serving 2,000 or more dogs and cats.
 Less than 50% of dog and cat owners use professional grooming services.
-It’s fair to say that PetGroomer.com would not publish more than 300,000 help wanted ads if there wasn’t demand.
+It’s fair to say that PetGroomer.com would not publish more than 300,000 help-wanted ads if there weren’t demand.

 In summary, a career in pet grooming can be a sound idea.
 You may not discover much reinforcement for that statement among friends and family.
 We have led dozens of career seeker seminars.
 A surprising number of participants reported looks of disbelief, even shock, on the faces of friends and family when they announced their grooming careers.
 Of course, some found encouragement and support.
 What about the doubters?
 Is the stereotypical image of the pet grooming industry lackluster?
 Can you find prosperity in this industry?
 Will your confidence be shaken if no one supports your goals?
 Be prepared, just in case.